bvillasen/blog/ay9/_posts/2019-01-17-week1_summary.md

 You can find ROCKSTAR here:   [ ROCKSTAR ]( https://bitbucket.org/gfcstanford/rockstar )

 I added a folder for the project in **hyperion** and also individual folders for each one of you, feel free to create new Jupyter notebooks there.

+Next class the class will be more formal, please bring your laptop and a notebook if you need to take notes.